 Student participation in the arts is a major indicator of school and future success and well-being.
-Our mission is to provide quality arts education in music and fine arts for all people, from school-age to seniors, regardless of race, color, national origin, religion, or gender identity or expression, in order to achieve the goal of equity in arts education.
+In pursuing the goal of equity in arts education, our mission is to provide quality education in music and fine arts for people of all ages in the Mukilteo/Everett WA area, regardless of race, color, national origin, religion, or gender identity or expression.

 1. Musical training helps develop language and reasoning: Students who have early musical training will develop the areas of the brain related to language and reasoning.
 The left side of the brain is better developed with music, and songs can help imprint information on young minds.